nytimes/covid-19-data/README.md

 On June 16, Louisiana reported an additional 148 backlogged cases, the majority of which date back to mid-April.

+On June 19, Louisiana removed 1,666 duplicate and out of state cases from their total.

 * Massachusetts

 On April 24, Massachusetts reported the results of a large number of backlogged tests performed by Quest Diagnostics dating back to April 13, leading to a large one day jump in the number of total cases.